Software Patents After Alice

 In 2014, the Supreme Court decided Alice Corp. v.
 CLS Bank International and changed the test for software patent eligibility.
 A decade of Federal Circuit case law has clarified what survives.
 This guide covers what gets approved, how attorneys navigate prosecution, and what developers should document before filing.

-Last updated: February 2026.
+Last updated: June 2026.
 This page is informational only and not legal advice.
 Consult a patent attorney for your specific situation.

 The Test